MagicMumble/ECG_prediction/README.md

-# ECG_prediction
+# Detecting of the Acute Myocardial Infarction based on the electrocardiograms using Convolutional Neural Network
-Detecting of the Acute Myocardial Infarction based on the electrocardiograms using Convolutional Neural Network
+(Master's thesis)

 Acute myocardial infarction (AMI), commonly known as heart attack, requires timely detection to prevent severe health-related complications.
 This study aims to foster the development of automated AMI recognition systems based solely on electrocardiogram (ECG).